Cornell-MAE-UG/fa25-portfolio-cg692/_pages/cv.md

   *A water bottle brush operated through the use of a spinning handle on the top to more efficently clean the inside of a water bottle.*
   - Modeled and designed a gear train assembly in Fusion 360 to translate rotation from a top handle into high-speed rotation of an internal brush, optimizing a 1:5 gear ratio for effective cleaning speed
   - Prototyped and validated the design by fabricating components via 3D printing and machining, assembled and tested the system, and confirmed successful cleaning of the interior of standard water bottles
+- **Torque Wrench Design & Analysis**:
+  *Creating a torque wrench given constraints and analyzing using FEM analysis.*
+  - Wrote MATLAB script to iterate process of finding dimensions and material properties that best fit the given constraints
+  - Modeled torque wrench in Fusion & analyzed its resulting deformations, stresses, and strains using FEM analysis with Ansys

 ---